arangodb/arangodb/Documentation/Books/Manual/Administration/ManagingUsers/README.md

 Managing Users
 ==============

-The user management in ArangoDB 3 is similar to the one found in MySQL, Postgres, or other database systems.
+The user management in ArangoDB 3 is similar to the ones found in MySQL, Postgres, or other database systems.

 An ArangoDB server contains a list of users.
 Each user can have access